tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ## Experiments on your own

-**TBD**

 1. Follow the [exercise inspired by prof. Jon Valvano](https://arduining.com/2015/09/18/traffic-light-states-machine-with-arduino/) from University of Texas and desing an enhanced traffic light controller for the intersection of two equally busy one-way streets.
 The controller using two sensors and 6 lights.
 Two sensors detects the presence of cars in each direction and the goal is to maximize traffic flow, minimize waiting time at a red light, and avoid accidents.

    ![Enhanced traffic light controller for the intersection](Images/lab8_traffic_light_intersection.png)

-   Explain how the intersection throughput is maximized.

-   Draw a state diagram of your implementation.
+   Create a state stable and draw a state diagram of this smart controller including delays.
+Use on-board slide switches to emulate two sensors and implement the traffic light controller on the Nexys A7 board.

 ## Lab assignment